-It’s apparent that when the vaccine is released, the freight market will face enormous pressure primarily because air travel will be severely disrupted.
+It’s apparent that when the vaccine is released, the freight market will face enormous pressure primarily because of the severely disrupted air travel.
 If the idea of the ripple effects of a vaccine being released doesn’t horrify you, look at the numbers: according to IATA, 8,000,747 flights are required to sustain every person on a planet with a single dose of vaccine.
 Combine this with the fact that vaccines can only be transported in a cold climate with special equipment.
-Additionally, this transportation chain will include not only the vaccine itself, but everything else needed for vaccination as well, like glass bottles and needles.
+Additionally, this transportation chain will include not only the vaccine itself.
+It also involves everything else needed for vaccination, like glass bottles and needles.
 Even with all the logistics companies in the world working on deliverance, it will definitely be a challenge.

-Essentially, it’s in everyone’s best interest to launch mass production of the vaccine and distribute it across the world as fast as possible to finally end our collective nightmare.
-So many companies, whether they are related to medical transportation or not, are already setting up strategies to adapt their supply chain for this purpose.
-UPS has recently announced their initiative to be involved in the vaccine distribution network.
+Essentially, it’s in everyone’s best interest to launch mass production of the vaccine and distribute it across the world as fast as possible.
+So many companies, whether they are related to medical transportation or not, are already adapting their supply chain for this purpose.
+UPS has recently announced its initiative to be involved in the vaccine distribution network.

 Among other anticipated challenges is the price of transportation.
 Potential issues between governmental regulations and private organizations can also hinder the process of transport.
-For transportation companies, the key focus should be freezers and other equipment, capacity, and last-mile shipping strategy, especially for the regions with poor infrastructure.
+For transportation companies, the key focus should be:

-Hopefully, the outcome is positive once a vaccine is released and companies will quickly adapt ways to safely distribute it across the globe.
+Hopefully, the outcome is positive once a vaccine is released.
+With an effective strategy, companies will quickly adapt ways to safely distribute it across the globe.